litespeedtech/lscache_wp/litespeed-cache/readme.txt

 * No known uncompatible plugins at this time.

-For support visit our [LiteSpeed Forums](https://www.litespeedtech.com/support/forum/ "forums"), [LiteSpeedWiki](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:lscwp "wiki"), or email us at info@litespeedtech.com
+For support visit [WordPress LiteSpeed Support Forums](https://wordpress.org/support/plugin/litespeed-cache "WordPress LiteSpeed forums"), [LiteSpeedWiki](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:lscwp "wiki"), or email us at info@litespeedtech.com.

 = How to test the plugin =

 The LiteSpeed Cache Plugin utilizes LiteSpeed specific response headers.
 Visiting a page for the first time should result in a `X-LiteSpeed-Cache-Control:miss` or `X-LiteSpeed-Cache-Control:no-cache` response header for the page.
 Subsequent requests should have the `X-LiteSpeed-Cache-Control:hit` response header until the page is updated, expired, or purged.
-Please visit [this page](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:lscwp:installation#testing) for more information.
+Please visit [LiteSpeed Cache Plugin Testing](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:lscwp:installation#testing) for more information.

 == Frequently Asked Questions ==